 When done, you should have a few tablespoons of oil in the pan with meat.

-Sprinkle a scant 1/2 cup of flour over meat.
+Sprinkle flour over meat.
 Stir well.

 Stir flour into meat and cook for a few minutes.

-Stir in and allow to melt completely.
+Add sage, salt, pepper, and Better Than Bouillon.
+Stir in and allow to melt in completely.

 Bake at 350F for about 20 minutes and then broil until tops of pies are golden brown.
 When done, top with a little butter and freshly chopped chives or parsley.

 Serve hot and in front of a cozy fireplace.
 With family.
 And play games.
 And talk about your day.
 And share smiles.
 The end.